 - Their seaplanes would have been useful for scouting and anti-submarine duties, scenarios where the battleships' guns would be kept well out of the way to begin with.
 By the time the battleship-carriers came on-line, however, Japan already had trouble building enough of any plane.

 - Earlier aircraft carriers did approach a "cruiserstar" configuration - American carriers Lexington and Saratoga and the Japanese carriers Akagi and Kaga were all fitted with heavy cruiser-caliber big guns and could theoretically fight on equal terms with anything smaller than a battleship or battlecruiser.
-In reality, the guns were often positioned where they were of little use, and the huge, unarmored flight decks made them vulnerable in a gun fight.
-(The two American examples had their big guns removed and replaced with far more useful anti-aircraft or dual-purpose weapons)
+In reality, the guns were often positioned where they were either of little use or actually detrimental to their aviation facilities (firing the cruiser guns to the port side by Lexington or Saratoga would have ruined their respective flight decks), and the huge, unarmored flight decks made them vulnerable in a gun fight.
+The Japanese ship went down without any enemy ship getting anywhere the big guns could hit, while the two American examples had their big guns removed and replaced with far more useful anti-aircraft or dual-purpose weapons).

 - The British warship HMS Furious also went through a rather impractical phase with a launching deck at the front and a battleship-grade gun at the back, before being eventually fully converted to a flush-deck aircraft carrier that would actually be useful for aircraft operations.
 Despite her armament, she was very lightly armoured.
 Along with her sister ships, HMS Glorious and HMS Courageous which also underwent numerous major refits, their designs were not considered a success and earned them the nicknames Curious, Spurious and Outrageous.